 From that remarkably successful first summer season in 1997, the SFT season grew to year-round offerings of plays, musicals and youth programming, with a concurrent growth of staff to meet the company’s many production and administrative needs.

 During the next decade, more than $500,000 worth of renovations were completed by the generosity of donors and sponsors including: air conditioning, new washrooms, a complete overhaul of the box office, new seating and sound baffling in the auditorium, excavation of the orchestra pit and a complete re-wiring of the complex.

+Ken MacDougall, a familiar face at the SFT since 1999, was hired as Artistic Director in September 2017.
 As a theatre company, SFT continues to show great strength and growth with the ongoing expansion of activity for the SFT Young Company, providing area youth an opportunity to work on a production under the guidance and direction of professional directors, choreographers and technical staff.
 Thanks to the support of our donors and sponsors, there is no charge to the young participants to be a member of the SFT Young Company.

 Bus tour operators bring audiences from well outside our region to enjoy a wide variety of shows and concerts.
 Corporate groups and clubs book their staff and member gatherings at SFT to celebrate at our shows and pre- and post-show gatherings.

-The Stirling Festival Theatre is proud of the growth in memberships and business sponsorships and support of our …
+The Stirling Festival Theatre is proud of the growth in memberships and business sponsorships and community support of our …